MicrosoftDocs/azure-devops-docs/docs/git/concepts/mapping-my-tfvc-actions-to-git.md

 If you forgot what branches you have in your local repository, use `git branch` to list the default and known branches.

 Keep in mind which branch you are working on!
 When you work with multiple branches in Git, you switch branches in place in the same working directory.
-Switching between branches is a very fast operation, and making sure you are on the right branch at all times is just good practice.
+Switching between branches is a fast operation, and making sure you are on the right branch at all times is good practice.

 ### Get latest version

 There are lots of reasons to want to get updates.
-For example, when coming back from a well deserved vacation, or needing to switch context to another project, you need to refresh your development machine with the latest version of the codebase.
+For example, when you need to switch context to another project, refresh your development machine with the latest version of the codebase.

 ### Command line